Plantar Fasciitis Embolization (PFE)

 • Long-Term Relief – Treats the source of the pain

-• No Steroids or Implants – Ideal for patients who want to avoid injections
+• No Steroids or Implants – Ideal for patients who want to avoid injections and reducing the risk of plantar fascia rupture

-Risks and Complications
+Risks & Complications

 Possible (but rare) side effects may include: